-New to North CarolinaCompare Car Insurance Rates in 3 Steps
+New to North CarolinaCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:

-With 9.2 million people and growing, North Carolina is a family-friendly, economically healthy place to live or just visit.
+With a population of over 9 million people and growing, North Carolina is a family-friendly, economically healthy place to live or just visit.
 A favorite vacation spot, North Carolina offers diverse activities and cultural offerings.
 Whether you like the ocean, mountains or lakes, forests or rolling hills, you'll find it all in North Carolina's varied terrain.

 The western part of the state has two mountain ranges coursing through it, the Appalachian Mountains and the Great Smoky Mountains.
 Many of these mountains are covered with hardwood forests, and some areas see more than 30 inches of snow per year, making it a choice location for winter sports.